storyprotocol/documentation/docs/Story Network (L1)/tokenomics-staking.md

 The staking reward cannot be manually withdrawn by design.

-# UBI for validators
+# Community Pool

-In every block, a percentage (currently 0% at Genesis) of the newly minted tokens will go to a UBI pool contract.
-The pool is to incentivize validators to validate the blocks.
-At the beginning of each month, the foundation will set the UBI percentage for the next month based on the token price.
-The maximum UBI percentage that can be set is 20%.
+A percentage (currently 5%) of the newly minted tokens in every block will go to a community pool contract.
+The foundation will determine how to use the tokens sent to the pool.
+The maximum community pool percentage that can be set is 20%.

-## Distribution process

-Every month, the story foundation will get the validator consensus participation rate based on the on-chain metrics for the previous month and calculate how many UBI tokens each validator can claim and set this in the UBI pool contract.
-Each validator then can claim the token from the UBI pool contract.

-The UBI calculation and claim process shall be verifiable by the public.

-The UBI contract address: **0xcccccc0000000000000000000000000000000002**
+The community pool contract address: **0xcccccc0000000000000000000000000000000002**

 # Singularity